netscaler/netscaler-observability-exporter/docs/index.md

 ## Deployment

 You can deploy Citrix Observability Exporter using Kubernetes YAML.
 To deploy Citrix Observability Exporter using Kubernetes YAML, see [Deployment](deploy-coe.md).
+To deploy Citrix Observability Exporter using Helm charts, see [Deploy using Helm charts](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-observability-exporter).

+## Features

+### Custom header logging

+Custom header logging enables logging of all HTTP headers of a transaction and currently supported on the Kafka endpoint.
+For more information, see [Custom header logging](https://github.com/citrix/citrix-observability-exporter/tree/master/custom-header).